ande8126/nab/README.md

   [ ] POST route on server side
 [ ] Home pt 2
-  [ ] finalize GET route from "request" table to component [ ] setup "card" components in RequestItem
+  [ ] finalize GET route from "request" table to component [ ] Display info to DOM
+  [ ] "Create Request" Icon should be a "fixed" component on bottom [ ] setup "card" components in RequestItem
   [ ] Finalize where GET route should go (RequestList or Home?)
   [ ] dispatch for Delete btn